lucasjellema/tech-radar-prototype2/development-log.md

 - allow multiple properties to be mapped to a sector (e.g. sector for open source container management and for Oracle integration tools)

 - generate blips (for all ratings that qualify for the viewpoint and its current filters and visible sectors and rings)
-- generate technology objects: name, vendor, description, logo: https://www.capterra.com/database-management-software/
+- generate technology objects from scraped data: name, vendor, description, logo: https://www.capterra.com/database-management-software/
 - option to define "Others" sector and ring - when set, any blip not assigned to a ring or sector is assigned to the Others ring or sector and can then be displayed
 - dblclick on ring label does rollup in case the ring is the only one visible (reverse to drilldown)

 ## April 11th
 - if tag in filter starts with " the value is searched for in the label property of the blip; this allows quickly searching a specific blip
+- define "start angle" for sectors (to get tilting/rotating effect)
+- define "total angle" for sectors (to create half, quarter, two thirds, one third)
+- toggle to switch between sectors and rings as top layer

 ## April 10th